-A student attending a nonpublic school or home school that meets the requirements under MCA § 20-5-109 may participate in extracurricular activities offered by Missoula County Public Schools subject to the student's eligibility.
-The student's academic eligibility must be verified by the head administrator of the nonpublic school or educator providing the student instruction in the home school as verified by the principal.
+A student attending a nonpublic school or home school that meets the requirements under MCA § 20-5-109 may participate in extracurricular activities offered by Missoula County Public Schools subject to the student's eligibility as set out in the Student Activities Handbook.
+The student's academic

-A. Effective August, 2010, all students participating in a school sanctioned sport or activity will be required to achieve a minimum cumulative grade point of 2.0.
-No student athlete or activities participant may have an "F" or "I" in any subject during a grade reporting period: i.e., mid-quarter, quarter, or semester.
-An athletic or activities participant who received an "F" or "I", or whose grade point is below

-2.0 will be ineligible for the following 10 school days during which time the grade will be reviewed by a weekly grade check.
+- A. Effective August, 2010, all students participating in a school sanctioned sport or activity will be required to achieve a minimum cumulative grade point of 2.0.
+No student athlete or activities participant may have an "F" in any subject during a grade reporting period: i.e., mid-quarter, quarter, or semester.
+An athletic or activities participant who received an "F", or whose grade point is below 2.1 will be ineligible for the following 10 school days during which time the grade will be reviewed by a weekly grade check.
 A weekly grade check will be needed until the next grading period.
-If the "F" or "I" is raised and the GPA is at least 2.0, the participant will regain eligibility.
+If the "F" is raised and the GPA is at least 2.0, the participant will regain eligibility.
 If the quarter/semester grade remains the same after 10 school days, then the participant will remain ineligible for that grade- reporting period.
 During the period of ineligibility, the participant may practice.
 For students with an IEP or 504 Plan, building administration and Special Education Teacher/504 coordinator will confirm that all accommodations have been fully implemented.
 All classes a participant is enrolled in and for which he or she receives credit shall count in the determination of athletic eligibility.
 Credit deficiencies may not be made up in any manner except regularly scheduled classes during the two regular school semesters.
-Summer school, correspondence courses, night courses, etc., may not be used to regain eligibility.

-- 1. The purpose of these requirements is to insure the student is progressing toward graduation.
+Summer school, correspondence courses, night courses, etc., may not be used to regain eligibility. - 1.
+The purpose of these requirements is to insure the student is progressing toward graduation.
 Graduation is based on the earning of a set number of credits rather than the achievement of a specific grade point. - 2.
 Students who are academically ineligible may not compete at any level (varsity, junior varsity, sophomore, or freshman). - 3.
 Transfer students who come from a school with MHSA academic requirements, will be eligible at MCPS if they were eligible at the previous school, but only for the first semester of attendance.
 They will be subject to MCPS eligibility standards the next semester. - 5.
 Seniors must be in at least five academic classes and meet the above academic eligibility requirements in order to participate second semester.